pickeld/hassio_IsraelRails/README.md

 BETA!

-I woulnt be able to make this without the help of @TomerFi, thanks!
+I woulnt be able to make this without the help of @TomerFi, thank you!

 instructions:
   1. create a folder "custom_components" under you config folder